What TikTok Creator Agencies Won't Tell You Before You Sign

 Creator economy experts · $50M+ total creator revenue

-Here’s what nobody tells you when you start researching creator agencies: the phrase “TikTok creator agency” covers an enormous range of services, skill levels, and incentive structures.
-An agency that generates eight figures per year in revenue for its creators looks almost nothing like an agency run by two people in a Discord server who decided to start calling themselves a management company last month.
+The phrase “TikTok creator agency” covers an enormous range of services, skill levels, and incentive structures.
+An agency that has generated eight figures in creator revenue looks almost nothing like one run by two people in a Discord server who started calling themselves a management company last month.
+Both use the same words.
+Both make the same promises.

-Realize that this guide exists to give you the clarity to tell the difference — immediately, without wasting time or money finding out the hard way.
-Everything here is based on real patterns from the creator economy, not the language agencies use to sell themselves.
+This guide exists to give you the clarity to tell the difference — immediately, without wasting months finding out the hard way.

 What Is a TikTok Creator Agency?